tehomic/blog/docs/_posts/2023-11-04-light-of-life.markdown

 Imagine the scene, kind of like a stage when each of the morning stars has a turn in the spotlight to declare the next creation command.
 After the natural things appear, an angel or an angel company of the Kingdom is charged to maintain life.
 That does not mean things are static, quite the opposite.
 I believe, there is continual warfare in the spiritual heavens designed to uphold or degrade the prosperity of mankind.
 Each person is pushed and pulled to believe either their eternal identity is real or fake.
 The consequences of this struggle flow on to affect a perception of eternal life for each person.
 Realise that Satan and his cohorts hate mankind with a cruel hatred, because if unchallenged the chosen ones of mankind, the ones who overcome by faith in Christ, will eventually supercede the angels and one day start to rule with God, even as the Lord God planned from the beginning.
 The chosen ones of mankind are Israel, according to the Spirit.
 The final day of reckoning happens when the bright Morning Star, Jesus Christ appears at the Resurrection of the dead.

 A feature of God's Word, is the oracle of the Hebrew language.
 Another feature of God's Word is the descriptive language, a spiritual language that is sometimes strange in contrast to literal and "logical" natural language.
-This strangeness might be prohibitive for some class-conscious people, whose worldview is limited to "proper" academic information.
+This strangeness might be prohibitive for some people, whose worldview is limited to "proper" academic information.

+<bref>1 Cor 1:19 NIV</bref>
+For it is written: “I will destroy the wisdom of the wise; the intelligence of the intelligent I will frustrate.”

+<bref>1 Cor 1:19 NKJV</bref>
+For it is written: “I will destroy the wisdom of the wise, And bring to nothing the understanding of the prudent.”

-For example, the Lord's spiritual language sometimes appears to personify objects and animals, giving them intelligence attributes like a human begin.
+The Lord's spiritual language sometimes appears to personify objects and animals, giving them intelligence attributes like a human begin.

 <bref>Gen 3:1 NKJV</bref>
 .<bref>1</bref> Now the serpent was more cunning than any beast of the field which the LORD God had made.
 And he said to the woman, “Has God indeed said, ‘You shall not eat of every tree of the garden’?”